dart-lang/site-www/src/_guides/language/sound-problems.md

 ## Troubleshooting

 <a name="am-i-using-strong-mode"></a>
-### Am I really using strong mode?
+### Am I really using type-safe Dart?

-If you're not seeing strong mode errors or warnings, make sure that you're using strong mode.
+If you're not seeing expected errors or warnings, make sure that you're using the latest version of Dart.

-A good test is to add the following code to a file:
+Alternatively, try adding the following code to a file:

 {:.fails-sa}
 <?code-excerpt "strong/lib/common_problems_analysis.dart (is-strong-mode-enabled)"?>